 Western, Valeska Grisebach’s latest work, was met with significant critical acclaim when it screened at Cannes’ Un Certain Regard in May 2017.
+It’s a memorable film, digging deep without seeming to.

-It’s a memorable film.
-It digs deep without seeming too.
 Grisebach is based in Berlin, and we met there earlier this year, to discuss her work.

 Grisebach had a fantastic success in Cannes with Western.
 It’s her third feature film, after a long quiet period.
 Her previous film, Longing, was released in 2006.
 The acclaim seems to mark a watershed, though the director emphasises the continuity in her work.

 For me, the film is totally in correspondence with the films I made before.
 I didn’t make so many films.
 I did three feature films and there was a big break between this film and the film before… Ten years.
 I didn’t realise so much it was ten years (laughs) because for me, real life between the films is also interesting.
 It took me really quite a while to understand the project myself, and to find how the story was really working.
 So, I was working with the same cinematographer, there is a kind of dialogue, starting from the first film, to now, how we would like to make our films together.

 For me, Cannes, before, people told me, ok, when you are famous in Cannes, that creates a lot of attention, this is really true, this was wonderful.
 So there was a huge international response to the film, this was very nice, because it was the perfect time, that we finished the film and then there was the invitation from Cannes, and it couldn’t have been better.
 Because it really was a great adventure to do the film – it was a real adventure to travel to Bulgaria, and to make this film.
 It was a wonderful happy ending…